 Lead and heavy metals

-Lead can cause physical and mental retardation, behavioural problems and learning difficulties, high blood pressure, strokes and heart disease.
+Lead can cause physical and mental retardation, behavioural problems, learning difficulties, high blood pressure, strokes and heart disease.
 It can also lower sperm count.
 The lead removal of the Ultracarb filter candle is 98.3%.
-This filter and the GWPHM will also remove other heavy metals such as aluminium, copper, cadmium and mercury though there have been no quantitative tests carried out.
+This filter and the heavy metal filter in the Gravity Water Filter can also remove other heavy metals such as aluminium, copper, cadmium and mercury though there have been no quantitative tests carried out.

 Fluorine has a high electron affinity and actively forms stable compounds called fluorides which have strong oxidizing properties.
-Fluoride occurs naturally in some waters, but is frequently added to municipal water supplies because of a widely held belief that it prevents dental decay.
+Fluoride occurs naturally in some waters, but is added to municipal water supplies in some areas because of a widely held belief that it prevents dental decay.

 Fluoride is more difficult to remove than most water contaminants.
 For practical purposes, there are three choices for removing fluoride from drinking water: distillation, reverse osmosis, and filtration through a special fluoride/arsenic reduction medium called activated alumina.